 Title IX requires institutions to offer supportive measures to complainants regardless of whether a formal complaint is filed.
 These can include changes to housing, class schedules, no-contact orders, academic accommodations, and access to counseling.
 Supportive measures are not contingent on the outcome of any complaint and are available throughout the process.

 Even when an institutional finding is favorable, the work is not always over.
 Sanctions imposed on respondents are sometimes appealed.
-Civil claims under Title IX (deliberate-indifference theory) and state-law tort claims may also be available depending on the conduct of the institution itself.
-Each option has its own deadlines and requirements; an advisor can help you understand which apply.
+Civil claims under Title IX may also be available depending on the conduct of the institution itself, and the deadlines for those claims run on their own clock independent of the institutional process.

 It is your decision and there is no one right answer.
 Filing initiates a formal process that includes investigation, possible cross-examination of you, and a written outcome.
 Not filing preserves supportive measures and other options under Title IX.
 A complainant advisor can walk through both paths with you confidentially before you decide.